 The Department of Parks and Recreation filters its strategic and operational goal development through National Recreation and Park Association’s (NRPA) three pillars of health and wellness, social equity and conservation.
-Most recently, this is can be seen with the introduction of our Stones facility.
+Most recently, this can be seen with the introduction of our Stones facility.
 Stones is a ball-toss sport similar to golf and bocce, but played in the woods.
 It is accessible, can be played by anyone and is devoted to conservation and ecological education.
 The course safely educates players about native plant species such as the rare Ilex Montana mountain holly.
-A number of native sedge grasses were found during invasive plant removal, these are now being propagated off-site for reintroduction in 2018.
+A number of native sedge grasses were found during invasive plant removal, these were propagated offsite and reintroduced in 2017.
 We look forward to this wonderfully unique, fun and inclusive sport bringing our community together through shared experience.

 Bicycling, rollerblading and skateboarding are not permitted in the East Goshen Park.
-Dogs must be kept on a leash in the park and must be under the control of their owner.
+Dogs must be kept on a maximum 6 ft. leash in the park and must be under the control of their owner.
 Dogs are not allowed at the new playground.
 Dog urine markings and claw marks compromise the poured in place surface and cause permanent damage.
 East Goshen Township Park is home to over twenty special events throughout the calendar year and has pavilions available to rent for functions as well.
 The park closes at dusk and drinking alcohol is prohibited.

 Applebrook Park is a picturesque passive park which includes three miles of walking/jogging trails leisurely strolling through the park’s rolling hills and expansive views.
 Rollerblading and bicycling are permitted in Applebrook Park.
 Dogs must be kept on a 6 ft. leash in the park and must be under the control of their owner.
 Organized sports activities or group picnics are not permitted in Applebrook Park.
 Parking is available at the lot adjacent to the Chester County Chamber of Business and Industry.
-Collectively, East Goshen and Applebrook Park offer a collective 150 acres of park land are connected by over 4.0 miles of trail.
+Collectively, East Goshen and Applebrook Park offer a collective 150 acres of park land connected by over 4.0 miles of trail.
 In summer months, if you are lucky, you can even spot a Bald Eagle perched above Ridley Creek!